Historic Compromise

-Prominent DC member Aldo Moro (pictured left) and leader of the PCI Enrico Berlinguer, the main architects of the Historic Compromise.
+Prominent Christian Democracy member Aldo Moro (pictured left) and Italian Communist Party leader Enrico Berlinguer, the main architects of the Historic Compromise.

-The Historic Compromise (Compromesso storico), also known as the Third Phase (Terza Fase) or the Democratic Alternative (Alternativa Democratica), was a historical political accommodation between Christian Democracy (DC) and the Italian Communist Party (PCI) in the 1970s.
+The Historic Compromise (compromesso storico), also known as the Third Phase (terza fase) or the Democratic Alternative (alternativa democratica), was a historical political accommodation between Christian Democracy (DC) and the Italian Communist Party (PCI) in the 1970s.
+The political accommodation was formalised between the two party leaders of the two parties, the PCI general secretary Enrico Berlinguer and the DC secretary Aldo Moro.
+Berlinguer envisioned it within the context of the 1973 Chilean coup d'état, while Moro wanted Italy to change from a dominant-party system into one of political alternance like the other Western countries.